martinrotter/rssguard/docs/source/features/filters.md

 ## Class Reference Documentation

-Here is the reference of methods and properties of types available in your filtering scripts.
+Here is the reference documentation of types available for your filtering scripts.

 ### `MessageObject` class
 | Type      | Name(Parameters)              | Return value  | Read-only  | Synchronized  | Description